Quantum Monte Carlo study of Doppler broadening of positron annihilation radiation in semiconductors and insulators: Results and discussion

 \subsection{Convergence with respect to system size and wave function}

 Figure \ref{figure: c convergence} shows Doppler broadening results from VMC simulations in C and AlN projected in the $[100]$- and [$\bar{1}2\bar{1}0$]-directions, respectively, according to Eq.~(\ref{equation: doppler projection formula}).
 The results are obtained using SJ wave functions in $16$- and $54$-atom ($64$- and $216$-electron) simulation cells in C and $16$- and $72$-atom ($64$- and $288$-electron) simulation cells in AlN.
 Results from SJB simulations in $16$-atom simulation cells are also shown.
 Inspection of the different spectra in each of the materials show that the results obtained with different cell size and wave function are within each others' errorbars, and hence we can treat the SJ results in the smaller cells as being converged with respect to wave function form.
 Same conclusions were obtained from Doppler broadening calculations in Si.
+Discontinuities of the momentum density around the Fermi surface such as in Li \cite{yang2020} are not expected here, as instead of metals we are dealing with insulators and semiconductors.

+It should be noted that in AlN, the projection maximum in Fig.~\ref{figure: c convergence} is at non-zero momentum.
+This feature is qualitatively different from the monotonously degreasing shape DFT-based methods predict for AlN, although in Si a similar effect is visible at certain projection directions.
+We found this effect to take place in all projection directions in AlN with QMC APMD data.
+The effect can arise in QMC simulations due to explicit treatment of many-body correlations, but it is smeared out when the projection is convoluted with a resolution function of a detector used to accumulate reference experimental data, as can be seen in Fig.~\ref{figure:aln_benchmark}.